tinted-theming/home/README.md

 * [flavours](https://github.com/misterio77/flavours) - A command line tool to manage and globally apply base16 templates by specifying a scheme name.
 * [Themix/Oomox](https://github.com/themix-project/oomox/) - Graphical application for generating different color variations of a Arc, Materia and Oomox themes (GTK2, GTK3 and others), Archdroid, Gnome-Colors and Numix icons, and terminal palette.
 Base16 plugin allows to open Base16 YAML files a export both Base16 and its own themes using Base16 Mustache templates.
 * [base16-spectrum-generator](https://github.com/alexmirrington/base16-spectrum-generator) - A Python script for generating `.png` files showcasing the colours in a base16 theme.
+* [base16.nix](https://github.com/SenchoPens/base16.nix) - a NixOS / home-manager module to set base16 / base24 schemes and use templates.

 ## Projects using Base16